drewpendergrass/CHEEREIO/docs/index.rst

 This manual assumes that you are familiar with the basics of setting up and running the GEOS-Chem chemical transport model.
 For more information, please see the `GEOS-Chem Wiki <http://wiki.seas.harvard.edu/geos-chem/index.php/Main_Page>`__.

+I am more than happy to collaborate with you, however you choose to use CHEEREIO: just send an email to me at pendergrass [AT] g [DOT] harvard [DOT] edu.
+Questions of any kind are also more than welcome.
+This can be on anything from interpreting results to getting the ensemble installed on your machine.
+Bugs should be reported by opening an `issue <https://github.com/drewpendergrass/CHEEREIO/issues>`__ on Github, as this will allow all users to see the solution.

 .. toctree::
    :maxdepth: 3
    :caption: Basics of CHEEREIO